 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collected within the current year or soon enough thereafter to pay liabilities of the current year.
-The School considers all other revenues to be available if they are collected within 180 days of the end of the current year.
+The School considers all other revenues to be available if they are collected within 60 days of the end of the current year.

-Intergovernmental revenues, grants, and interest associated with the current year are considered to be susceptible to accrual and so have been recognized as revenues of the current year.
-All other revenues are considered to be measurable and available only when received by the School.
+Taxes, intergovernmental revenues, grants, and interest associated with the current year are considered to be susceptible to accrual and so have been recognized as revenues of the current year.
+All other revenues are considered to be measurable and available only when cash is received by the School.

 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+However, debt service expenditures are recorded only when payment is due.